 I believe we are all here to learn about one another.
 If you truly believe in a God, no matter if he is called God, Allah, or even praised through his Mother Mary, it is for us alone to understand our personal relationship with him.
 There are too many people in this world to think God made us to worship in an identical way.
 We are all part of this great big world full of many cultures.
 Therefore, how can we worship him in the same way?
 It’s a question we all must ponder and make a peace with.

 For instance, like in my situation, an outcast of my own culture, I know I’m like this for a purpose.
 I am an explorer of hope, a believer of faith and fate.
 That is who I am.
 I am open-minded and diverse with how I think and believe, and I want to stay that way.
 I am honest to a fault, and I will fight with words and opinions of the wrongs I see take place here, and I will not feel apologetic for that!
 I feel driven by my relationship with my God to do so.
 I believe he has very clearly painted the picture of my path.
 I AM FREE!!!

 This Was Awesome! the Best Explanation I Have Ever Heard.
 Please Watch!

-A Few Very Interesting Articles That Spoke About This Similar Topic
+An Interesting Article That Spoke About This Similar Topic

 Religion or Spirituality...